 WSI Attributes

-Worker authors using a WSI specify their implementation choices via the following attributes (as well as the data protocol attributes above), from which all OCP configuration parameters and signals are derived.WSI Attribute Summary
+Worker authors using a WSI specify their implementation choices via the following attributes (as well as the data protocol attributes above), from which all OCP configuration parameters and signals are derived.

+The Clock and ClockSignal attributes, described in section 2.6, are applicable to WSI.

+Since WSI is a data plane interface, the worker data interface protocol attributes are applicable, as described in section 4.2.
+These are: DataValueWidth, DataValueGranularity, DiverseDataSizes, MaxMessageValues, NumberOfOpcodes, Producer, VariableMessageLength, and ZeroLengthMessages.

+WSI Attribute Summary